GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/fine-tuning/pytorch/README.md

   --dry-run=client -o yaml | kubectl apply -n ${NAMESPACE} -f -
   ```

-### Accept license on hugging face if you have not done it already
+- Accept the license HuggingFace license for the model

   - Go to https://huggingface.co/google/gemma-2-9b-it and accept the license

-### Fine-tuning Job

-- Configure the fine-tuning job
+- Configure the job

   | Variable                             | Description                                                                                                                       | Example                                        |
   | ------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- |